AhmedElmasri/Air_Flight_ML/README.md

 - Ensure all dependencies are installed in the same Python environment.
 - The metadata files are automatically generated during training.
 - The project is structured for easy extension and deployment.

----

-## 📄 License

-This project is for educational and learning purposes.